jefter66/jefter66/README.md

 # Hi there, I'm Jefter 👋

-I'm an undergraduate student of **Computational Physics** at **IFSC/USP**.
+Currently an undergraduate student of **Computational Physics** at **IFSC/USP**.

-My research focuses on investigating work production and entanglement manipulation in the superfluid-insulator transition with finite-time dynamics.
+My research focuses on investigating work extraction and entanglement manipulation in the fermionic superfluid-insulator transition with finite-time dynamics.

+I'm interested in many-body quantum physics and its connections to quantum information and thermodynamics.
+I use numerical methods and computational techniques to explore these intersections and address complex problems in these fields

 ---